SubGrow/SubGrowSDK-iOS/README.md

 *We will not charge you, we use Apple SANDBOX in this app.

 # Installation
-Currently, Back To Subscription SDK can be installed via CocoaPods, Swift Package Manager or manually.
+Currently, SubGrow SDK can be installed via CocoaPods, Swift Package Manager or manually.

 # Install via CocoaPods
 Add the following line to your Podfile